Email Marketing Best Practices: 11 Tips for 2022

 New Year, New You

-Sooooo, it's almost a new year (2022!), but 22 tips for 2022 seemed a little excessive... so I halved it and put together 11 simple but highly helpful strategies.
+It’s a new year, and it’s 2022, but 22 tips for 2022 seemed a little excessive… so I halved it and put together 11 simple but highly helpful strategies.

 1. Use Welcome Emails

-You now need to unroll your welcome email, and, preferably, your welcome series.
+You now need to unroll your welcome email, and, preferably, your automated welcome series.

-Why?
 The welcome email helps seal the deal and set expectations between your subscriber and your brand.
-Hopefully, it turns new subscribers into loyal customers.
+If you're offering an incentive like a discount or lead gen, your user is going to want it now, not later.
+This quick turnaround time helps turn new subscribers into loyal customers.

-Look at it like this: the welcome email is the first step in your relationship with your new subscribers.
+The welcome email is the first step in your relationship with your new subscribers, so why wouldn't you do everything in your power to make a stellar first impression?

 Check out this example of a stellar welcome email below: